puppetlabs/bolt/documentation/inspecting_plans.md

 ## Discover plans

-View a list of plans available on the current [modulepath](#specify-the-modulepath):
+View a list of available plans:

 ```
 bolt plan show
 ```

+If you don't see the plan you were expecting to find, make sure the plan is located in the correct directory.
+For more information, see [How Bolt locates plans](./bolt_running_plans.md#how-bolt-locates-plans)

 ## Inspect a plan